-The Platoon Commander of the SDP is Capt.
-Isaac Seals V. He is responsible for the employment, administration and welfare of the platoon.
-He is the primary unit commander for all ceremonies related to the Platoon.
-The current commander wears the collar devices of Gen. Holland "Howlin Mad" Smith, passed down from every commander since 1989, these collar devices signify the turnover of the billet. [left]
+The Platoon Commander is responsible for the employment, administration, and welfare of the platoon.
+He is the primary unit commander for all ceremonies related to the platoon.
+The current commander wears the collar devices of Gen. Holland "Howlin Mad" Smith, passed down from every commander since 1989, these collar devices signify the turnover of the billet.

 The rifle inspection team is a group of Marines that perform the most intricate portion of rifle spins and tosses.
 A Marine in his second year with the SDP may try out for the team and is graded on proficiency, leadership, and bearing.
-A complex spin sequence precedes the Marines tossing the rifle to the inspector, who also performs a spin sequence while inspecting the rifle. [above]
+A complex spin sequence precedes the Marines tossing the rifle to the inspector, who also performs a spin sequence while inspecting the rifle.